-Dr. Nina Silverberg is the Director of the Alzheimer's Disease Centers (ADC) Program at the National Institute on Aging.
-She manages and supports the efforts of 30 NIA-funded Centers at major medical institutions across the country.
-The ADCs translate research advances into improved diagnosis, care and treatments for people with Alzheimer’s and other dementias, as well as enhanced support for people who provide care for them.
+Dr. Nina Silverberg is the Director of the Alzheimer's Disease Research Centers (ADRC) Program at the National Institute on Aging.
+She manages and supports the efforts of more than 30 NIA-funded Centers at major medical institutions across the country.
+The ADRCs translate research advances into improved diagnosis, care and treatments for people with Alzheimer’s and other dementias, as well as enhanced support for people who provide care for them.

-In addition, Dr. Silverberg is a program officer overseeing dementia research portfolios covering: research ethics; cognitive, functional and behavioral assessment; clinical care; and technology.
-She strives to reduce health disparities, with the goal of ensuring that underrepresented populations receive access to research opportunities as well as research training.
+In addition, Dr. Silverberg is a Program Director overseeing dementia research portfolios covering: research ethics; cognitive, functional and behavioral assessment; and clinical care.
+She strives to reduce health disparities, with the goal of ensuring that people from underrepresented populations receive access to research opportunities as well as research training.
 She is also a leader in NIA’s efforts to educate the public and health care providers about the importance of research participation.